-- 1. Lift jack from the travel notch locked position and swing outward from the camper body. - 2.
-Position jack so when camper jack is lowered, the notch and raised tab engage to prevent rotation. - 3.
+- Push up on the spring loaded nut located at the bottom of the hinge and swing jack outward from the camper body. - 2.
+The jack will lock in position once at a 90 degree angle from the camper body. - 3.
 Repeat the process for the other front mounted iack. - 4.
 Follow the standard camper loading and removal procedures below.